 Author: Mayank Raj

-As per Section 302 of the IPC is Punishment for murder states that whoever commits murder shall be punished with death or imprisonment for life and shall be liable to fine.
+Section 302 of IPC state that whoever commits murder shall be punished with death, or imprisonment for life, and shall be liable to fine.